 Look, it's tough for anyone to assert themselves in person.
 If you're really struggling with stating your boundaries to someone face-to-face, try writing a letter.
 Whether or not you send the letter is not the point.
 The point is to get used to putting what you're feeling into words.
 Once your sentiments are on paper, you may choose to send the letter, or you may choose to simply talk to this person face-to-face.

-Rather than a one-size-fits-all online course, consider a coaching program that can be personalized to fit your unique needs.
-Based on over 20 years of research, our assertiveness coaching will help you gain the confidence and skills needed to stand up for yourself and get more of what you want in life.
+Rather than a one-size-fits-all online course, coaching can be personalized to fit your unique needs.
+Based on over 20 years of research, our Personal Power coaching program will help you gain the confidence and skills needed to own your seat at the table and exert your influence for good-essential aspects of assertive behavior.

 The best part?
-You can get started for free and it only takes around 15 minutes a week to see major improvements.
+You can get it for free, and it only takes around 15 minutes a week to see improvements.

 More than 401,000 students have taken this online course since its creation in 2015.
 Taught by management speaker and author Chris Croft, Learning to Be Assertive walks you through techniques you can use to keep your cool and assert your boundaries in difficult situations.

 Created by entrepreneur and transformational coach Alain Wolf, this course teaches you effective ways to manage conflict, express yourself and communicate confidently.